CSA & Share Information

 We're a traditional CSA-only farm so 100% of our produce and effort is devoted to our members.

-Anchor Run CSA has three distinct harvest seasons: Main Season (26 weeks, mid-May to mid-Nov), Late Fall (8 weeks, mid-Nov to end-Dec), and Winter (Jan-March).
+Anchor Run CSA now has two distinct harvest seasons: Main Season (26 weeks, mid-May to mid-Nov) and Late Fall (8 weeks, mid-Nov to end-Dec).
+We're taking a hiatus from a formal Winter season (Jan-March) to do some traveling and enjoy some down time (we may do a few flash sales during the winter months).

 CSA Members can choose which size share best satisfies their needs: Full, Medium, and Half.
 We offer on-farm pick up on 3 separate days each week during the Main Season (Mon, Thu, Sat) and 2 separate days each week during the Late Fall and Winter seasons (Wed, Sat).
 Members may switch pick up days or weeks if they miss or are on vacation.
 Included with each share size for the Main Season is the option to participate in minimal farm work to receive a discount.